Master of the Dirt

 hullabaloo or anything.
 Common situation.
 Nothing thrilling, no big deal about it.
 I had more fun

-Johnny Mugavin.
+that night at the bar there right near Johnny Mugavin.
 When we won and left Glen Este, we went

 there and threw $100 down and I said drink it up, everybody!
 An we drank it up.
 I had $2200